sailfishos/docs.sailfishos.org/Tools/README.md

 It it divided into two parts:

-  - [Platform SDK](/Tools/Platform_SDK): A subset of Sailfish SDK used for building the Sailfish OS specific bits and integrating the full solution
+  - [Sailfish Platform SDK](/Tools/Platform_SDK): A subset of Sailfish SDK used for building the Sailfish OS specific bits and integrating the full solution
   - Android SDK: An Ubuntu based development environment for building the Android specific bits

 See the [Hardware Development](/Tools/Hardware_Adaptation_Development_Kit) area for the detailed information.